Inside the Studio: Nina Helene Hirten on Editing as Rhythm, Theory, and Art

 What aspect of the editing process do you find most exciting?

-To me, video editing is very musical.
-I always joke that if I ever go get a PhD, my thesis would be studying neuroscience and the similarities between video editing and and music composition.
-I feel like they are scratching the same parts of the brain.
-I have no way to prove this without CT scans, MRIs, or whatever—but I feel like they’re connected.
-They’re both very rhythmical; there’s a structure that comes with telling a story, as well as a song.
-There’s a beginning, middle, and end; happy & sad moments, emotional ups & downs.
-It’s all the same, but with video editing you can do it visually.
+To me, video editing is very musical; they’re both very rhythmical.
+There’s a structure that comes with telling a story, as well as a song.
+There’s a beginning, middle, and end, happy and sad moments, emotional ups and downs.
 When you’re editing, you’re doing all of those things, putting everything together to tell a story.
 It’s like a big puzzle or a giant Tetris board—you’re just trying to always find the right piece for the right spot.

 In your opinion, what’s one of the most under-appreciated aspects of video editing?

 Honestly, if I'm doing my job, nobody knows I'm here.
 That's the double-edged sword of being an editor.
-For myself—a Leo with a humongous ego [Laughs]—it is the most egoless position in film.
-If I'm the editor, it's not my movie, I didn't write it, I'm not paying for it… somebody's hiring me to edit and that's it.
-My job is to bring their vision to the screen in the way that they want it to be, so I have to put myself in their shoes, and the shoes of the intended audience.
-If the movie is meant to be for 13-year-olds, I need to put myself into that mindset—that usually means more fart jokes.
+Especially if I'm the editor, it's not my movie, I didn't write it, I'm not paying for it… somebody's hiring me to edit and that's it... my job is to bring their vision to the screen, so I have to put myself in their shoes and the shoes of the intended audience.

 That’s interesting you bring up the notion of magic…

 Movies are magic, even without all the effects.
-If you go back and watch Alfred Hitchcock’s films; he was just great… especially with the Kuleshov Effect, which is basically juxtaposing one picture next to another, and seeing how that can completely change the story.
+If you go back and watch Alfred Hitchcock’s films; he was just great… especially with the Kuleshov Effect, which is basically juxtaposing one picture next to another.
 Not only do you have a separate story, you potentially have a completely different feeling or response from the audience.
-This is another theory that people have actually studied scientifically, and represents the foundations of editing.
-It also just gives so much insight into why people react the way they do to videos: We’re all being manipulated emotionally through the magic, the psychology, and the theory behind them.
+We’re all being manipulated emotionally through the magic, the psychology, and the theory behind the edit.
 If you know what you’re looking at, you can actually realize when you’re being manipulated.

 What importance do you place on learning editing theory versus just trusting your gut?

-As an adult, I appreciate what I'm about to say way more than if you'd asked me this when I was 20; back then, I would have been like, just download the tools and start doing it.
-Now that I’m a mom and I’m trying to teach my kids how to do things, you have to know the rules to break them the most effectively.
-Sure, anyone can come up with something that's entertaining, but can you come up with something that will really leave an impression beyond initial shock value?
+You have to know the rules to break them the most effectively.
 It’s difficult to make something that goes deep and lingers… for me, David Lynch’s movies achieve that effect.
-I’ve always been fascinated by theory & propaganda films because it’s all based in psychology.
-Anyone who’s willing to put in the time and effort to understand the psychology behind editing, their final products are that much better because they’re making deliberate decisions.
-Consequently, the editing process often moves faster because you’re able to spend less time playing around than making informed decisions.
+Anyone who’s willing to put in the time and effort to understand the psychology behind editing, their final products are that much better—they’re making deliberate decisions.
+Consequently, the editing process often moves faster because you’re able to spend more time making informed decisions.
 You could spend all day futzing and experimenting… but it really boils down to how you can apply the theories, the psychology, the structure.

 How do you define originality in this world of movie remakes and remixes?

-For me, originality comes from breaking the rules.
-If you're working on a giant franchise—like a Marvel movie—there are established rules and characters, all these elements are melted into people's minds already.
+Originality comes from breaking the rules.
+If you're working on a giant franchise—like a Marvel movie—there are established rules and characters.
 The tough part is taking that legacy and going deeper.
-Sure, you can take a character like Captain America, make him look different, say a few different things, put him in a slightly different world, but essentially he’s still following all the same fundamental rules; the only rules you’re breaking there are superficial.
-Originality comes from doing it in a unique way.
-Use the rules of a genre while going deeper than what already exists.
-There are definitely different interpretations, so I believe editors need to do less of a remix and more of a dig deeper into the character or the world itself.
+Originality comes from doing it in a unique way: Use the rules while going deeper than what already exists, beyond the superficial.
+Editors need to do less of a remix and more of a dig into the character or the world itself.

 You’re also involved with Women in Media, could you speak to that community?

-Women in Media has a lot of networking events & workshops (which I don’t get to often enough!), and Tema is a really great leader.
-The website is also a great way for people to connect, like if you’re looking to join a crew or hire people.
-I was involved with one Women in Media project, which was a music video shoot that also served as a workshop about working in a LED volume.
-This is undoubtedly the future of shooting indoors, so Women in Media put together a project to teach people how to use those spaces effectively.
-The music showcased also came from a member of Women In Media, so it was really a win for everyone involved.
-It’s just great to chat with everyone about the art.
+Women in Media (WIM) has a lot of networking events & workshops; their website is also a great way for people to connect if you’re looking to join a crew or hire people.
+I was involved with one WIM project, which was a music video shoot that also served as a workshop about working in a LED volume.
+This is undoubtedly the future of shooting indoors, so we were learning how to use those spaces effectively.
+The music showcased also came from a member, so it was a win for everyone.
+And it’s just great to chat with everyone about the art.

 What’s your biggest takeaway from working with Women In Media?

 You have to make your own path.
-If you're really trying to get into something, then you got to find the other people in that same position to make something happen.
-You have to make local community connections that hold the same values, goals, and creative pursuits as you.
-This is a whole new film world.
-We have the opportunity to shape a new Hollywood—which might not even be in Hollywood, it might be multiple places, we don't know yet.
-The next 10 years are going to be an adventure… so, more than ever, an organization like Women in Media is important.
+You have to find other people in your same position to make something happen.
+You have to make local community connections that hold the same values, goals, and creative pursuits.
+We have the opportunity to shape a new Hollywood.
+The next 10 years are going to be an adventure…

 If you could change one thing about the film industry right now, what would it be?

 The biggest thing is getting the networks to stop trying to make the old way work.
 It’s all about risk-taking.
 Big studios are less willing to take a risk on new properties.
-20 years ago, studios would sink money into big franchise pictures, but they would also save a chunk of their budget for new people and fresh talent.
-Alien is a good example of this practice—it wasn’t a high-budget movie, it was a high-risk project because (at the time) it featured a relatively unknown director.
-Ridley Scott directed a couple of small things before Alien, but he was just persistent, showed his work ethic and his vision, so they took a chance.
-And what do you know?
-It’s now a humongous franchise.
-The biggest thing is that studios need to stop being so risk-averse and start putting money into fresh ideas and people.
+20 years ago, studios would sink money into big franchise pictures, but they would also save a chunk of their budget for new people and fresh talent. tudios need to stop being so risk-averse and start putting money into fresh ideas and people.

 Lastly, when someone has a big idea, what’s the best way to get it out into the world?

 Last year, it was one thing; this year, it’s something else.
 We're going to have to figure out new models, new ways to make our projects and put them out in the world.
-But, as far as advice goes, for somebody who has lots of ideas in their head and wants to make something, the first step is always just do something.
+Simply, though, the first step is to just do something.
 Write it down.
-Have those pitches ready.
-You have to be ready when that opportunity presents itself because it could be as simple as you just having a coffee, drawing a picture, and somebody walks up to you and says, “Oh, wow, I really like your drawing.
+Have pitches ready.
+You have to be ready when opportunity presents itself.
+It could be as simple as you just having a coffee, drawing a picture, and somebody walks up to you and says, “Oh, wow, I really like your drawing.
 Do you have a website?”
-Who knows, maybe they're a venture capitalist who wants to support your work or vision.
+Who knows, maybe they're a venture capitalist who wants to support your work or vision...

 The point is that if you're not doing anything, the universe is not going to give you anything back.
-You don't have to hire a team; you don't have to spend tons of money; just write those ideas down get out there and meet people.
-Sure, there's a wealth of forums and information online, but nothing that beats being in a room with a bunch of people that love doing whatever it is you're doing just as much as you.
+Nothing that beats being in a room with people that love doing the same things as you.
 If I'm pitching animated TV, I want to go to every single animation networking event; I want to know everybody.
-I don't necessarily have any money to hire them, and I don’t have fully formed ideas ready to pitch—but I want to know who they are, I want to talk to them, I want to gather all the cards, and I want to prepare myself for the day that I do have the funding.
+I want to know who they are, and I want to prepare myself for the day that I do have the funding.
 You just gotta get out there.